-NICC is required to monitor Satisfactory Academic Progress (SAP) for students who are receiving Title IV federal financial aid.
-If the satisfactory academic progress standards are not met, students receiving financial aid will be declared ineligible and the financial aid award(s) will be cancelled.
+NICC is required to monitor Satisfactory

+Academic Progress (SAP) for students who

+are receiving Title IV federal financial aid.
+The

+NICC Satisfactory Academic Progress Policy

+is in addition to and more stringent than

+the NICC Academic Progress Policy.
+If the

+satisfactory academic progress standards are

+not met, students receiving financial aid will

+be declared ineligible and the financial aid

+award(s) will be cancelled.

-A student's satisfactory academic progress will be evaluated at the end of each academic term (fall, spring, and summer).
-NICC will implement the 2011-2012 Satisfactory Academic Progress regulations beginning with the summer 2011 term.
+A student's satisfactory academic progress will be evaluated at the end of each academic semester (fall, spring, and summer).

-All transfer credit hours (both attempted and completed credit hours) that have been accepted by NICC toward a student's academic program will be counted when evaluating a student's satisfactory academic progress.
+All transfer credit hours that have been accepted by NICC toward a student's academic program will be counted as both attempted and completed credits when evaluating a student's satisfactory academic progress.
 NICC assumes transfer students are making satisfactory academic progress.